ifBars/Better-Gambling/README.md

 2. **Refined Game Logic**: Adjustments and refinements to the game state management ensure faster transitions between game phases and improve the overall user experience.
 For example, the delay between being able to use Alt + Key commands has been changed from 1 second to 3/5ths of a second, or 0.6 second(s).
 This example is what allows you to run games like blackjack just a bit faster, especially between starting games and first command.

 3. **Additional Game Features**: New features and enhancements in existing games provide a richer and more immersive gambling experience for users.
 (COMING SOON BASED ON USER FEEDBACK)

+## TLDR
+This is a gambling program for gmod, mainly darkrp, which allows you to use binds to play games like blackjack.
+This newer version is good if you have a potato pc, or generally care about performance.
+The original is old and unoptimized, this newer version runs on less resources than notepad, and is faster and more responsive.